 - Appropriate pants (to include khakis and jeans), shorts, skirts or skorts. - Shoes must be worn daily.
-They may include sneakers, boots (no steel toe), and/or sandals (open toe is permitted, but must have a back or strap). - Outerwear such as coats and jackets must be worn outdoors as appropriate.
+They may include sneakers, boots (no steel toe), and/or sandals (open toe and/or strapless is permitted). - Outerwear such as coats and jackets must be worn outdoors as appropriate.
 Hoods are allowed outdoors only. - Hoodies are allowed as appropriate per additional dress guidelines.
 They may be worn in the classroom with hood removed.